 All adults have high aspirations.
-SEN pupils are supported so they make good progress.
+Pupils with SEND are supported so they make good progress, this includes the newly funded Enhanced Pathway provision.
 Senior leaders, class teachers and SENCO scrutinise the progress of disadvantaged learners.
 Governors focus on these specific groups.
 Where there are concerns about children's progress, additional advice and support is sought within and beyond the school and put into practice.